SamuelBarnett/FitnessTrackerApp/DesignNote.md

 Recipe suggestions: The page could include a database of healthy recipes that users can browse and add to their meal plan.

 Integration with fitness tracking: The page could show how the user's food intake impacts their overall fitness goals, such as by showing the number of calories they need to consume in order to maintain or lose weight.

+## Ideas

+have a calendar with the days that you have logged in and signed in to visualize progress.